windmill-labs/windmilldocs/docs/apps/2_app_outputs.md

 For example, the `Table` component has the following outputs:

-- selectedRow: The selected row as an object.
+- selectedRow: the selected row as an object
-- loading: The loading state of the table.
+- loading: the loading state of the table
-- result: The result of the table.
+- result: the result of the table
-- search: The search value of the table.
+- search: the search value of the table
-- selectedRowIndex: The selected row index.
+- selectedRowIndex: the selected row index

 ![App outputs](../assets/apps/2_app_outputs/app_outputs.png)